 This article may contain compensated links.
 See our full disclosure here

-This week we are exploring one of the regions of Northern Italy and how a family history connected to it, lead to a diversion from the usual Italian itinerary and onto an unexpected journey of discovery!
+In this episode, we are exploring one of the regions of Northern Italy, and how a family history connected to it, lead to a diversion from the usual Italian itinerary and onto an unexpected journey of discovery!

 What you’ll learn in this episode